backstage/backstage/docs/overview/roadmap.md

   Design System will make it easy to design and build plugins that are consistent across the platform -- supporting both developers and designers.

-- **Cloud Cost Insights plugin (from Spotify)** - Spotify teams are fully responsible for their own software, including the cost of the cloud resources they use.
-By making our internal cost insights plugin available as open source you will also be able to treat cost as an engineering problem, and make it easy for your engineers to see their spend and where there's opportunity to reduce waste.

 - Further improvements to platform documentation

 ### Plugins